newque/newque/README.md

 # Newque

-> Fast, configurable message broker that saves you time and rids datastore headaches.
+> Performant and modular toolbox for networked applications.

 ## Table of Contents